animal-tree/Writing-stuff-2/Theories/Particle-Theory.md

 ---

 > Later/other stuff in notes includes local and Markovian multi-slit diffraction via photon memory traces, and more.
 It's all really cool if appreciated.
 Wave-particle duality, sampling/collapse, special and perhaps general relativity, gravity propagation, entanglement, conservation laws (to the extent they hold between fermions, Newton's 3rd law doesn't between photons and mass), and more.
+>
+> Has anyone noticed that a perfectly elastic collision where the point-bodies are reunited by their own gravity after bouncing is a perfectly symmetrical interaction that special relativity predicts opposing time dilations on?